Christmas is fast approaching and many parents dread the commercial side of it: either because of the sheer amount of plastic

 My kids are constantly bugging us for new games and apps but we try to keep them for long journeys of other special occasions.
 A voucher for new games would go down a treat.
 For teens it could be a voucher for iTunes, Kindle shop or whatever trendy platform they use, or an upgrade on their data package.

 Were you planning a trip down to Legoland anyway?
 Wrap it up and Bob’s your uncle.
-There are lots of great places closer by that would be great for special family trips and not so costly: the Elephant Sactuary, Sunway Lagoon or maybe an adventure at FRIM canopy walk with a picnic and a paddle afterwards.
+There are lots of great places closer by that would be great for special family trips and not so costly: the Elephant Sactuary, Sunway Lagoon or maybe an adventure at FRIM with a picnic and a paddle afterwards.

 Have they been bugging you about ballet classes or karate?
 Save it for Christmas and top it up with the necessary equipment and outfit.